libavg/libavg/sphinxdoc/areanodes.rst

             Determines whether mipmaps (http://en.wikipedia.org/wiki/Mipmap) are
             generated for this node.
 Setting this to :py:const:`True` improves the quality of minified nodes.
-Depending on the graphics card in use, turning on mipmaps may cause a performance hit for every image change.
+Depending on the graphics card in use, turning on mipmaps may cause an extreme performance hit for every image change or have no performance cost at all.
 Read-only.

         .. py:method:: getOrigVertexCoords() -> list